hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/what-next.md

 Congratulations!
 That brings us to the end of the GraphQL Tutorial.
 By now, you should have a good grasp of GraphQL concepts and terminologies to be able to get your hands dirty in trying out the Backend or Frontend.

-In case you are wondering what to do next, you have the following options:
+In case you are wondering what to do next, we suggest the following:

 ## Take the Hasura backend course
 We have an [Introduction to Hasura](https://hasura.io/learn/graphql/hasura/introduction/) backend course to build the backend for a realtime todo app.